 2020 – ZOOM

-We also listened to Malini Singh, Manager of Newcomer Support Services of TNO- The Neighbourhood Organization; Lisa Kattelus, Manager of Overland Learning Centre; and Cesar Peralta, Coordinator of the Human Rights Week.
-They highlighted the importance to continue promoting Human Rights education as a powerful tool to build a safer, fairer and more equal and inclusive society.
+Additional remarks were delivered by Malini Singh, Manager of Newcomer Support Services at TNO – The Neighbourhood Organization; Lisa Kattelus, Manager of Overland Learning Centre; and Cesar Peralta, Coordinator of Human Rights Week.
+Each speaker emphasized the critical role of human rights education in building a safer, more equitable, and inclusive society.

 2021 -ZOOM

-We had the opportunity to listen to Ahmed Hussein, CEO of TNO, and we were privileged to have The Honourable Rob Oliphant, Member of the Parliament of Don Valley West and Parliamentary Secretary to the Minister of Foreign Affairs as our main speaker who shared a very inspiring message inviting us to reflect on the achievements we have made and the challenges we face in the building of a more inclusive society.
+We had the honour of hearing from Ahmed Hussein, CEO of TNO, and were privileged to welcome The Honourable Rob Oliphant, Member of Parliament for Don Valley West and Parliamentary Secretary to the Minister of Foreign Affairs, as our keynote speaker.
+Mr. Oliphant delivered a compelling and inspirational message, encouraging all participants to reflect on the progress we have achieved and the ongoing challenges in creating a more equitable and inclusive society.

-A great presentation by Overland Learning Centre students was presented by Salima Satani who also shared her experience about human rights education with adult ESL learners.
-Spoken words by Shahadda Jack from East York Collegiate- TDSB and music by Zi Wang from Senator O’Connor College School – TCDSB were part of the program.
+The program also featured a powerful presentation by students from Overland Learning Centre, introduced by Salima Satani, who shared her insights and experiences on human rights education with adult ESL learners.
+The event was further enriched by a spoken word performance by Shahadda Jack from East York Collegiate Institute (TDSB), and a musical performance by Zi Wang from Senator O’Connor College School (TCDSB).

-A meaningful commemoration organized by: Wendy Hernandez, Slavica Simic, Fawzia Haji, Rumana Islam, Paula Veloso, Nova Avedian, Mathura Thiagarajah and Cesar Peralta.
+This meaningful commemoration was made possible through the dedication and collaboration of Wendy Hernandez, Slavica Simic, Fawzia Haji, Rumana Islam, Paula Veloso, Nova Avedian, Mathura Thiagarajah, and Cesar Peralta.